bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Mostly Cloudy
+- Partly Cloudy
-- 86% humidity
+- 84% humidity
 - 6 mph wind
-- 67% cloud cover
+- 45% cloud cover
 - 27 AQI 🟩
 - 4.8 inches of snow and 0.32 inches of rain expected in the next 48 hours